JohnEarnest/Octo/docs/BeginnersGuide.md

 Animation
 ---------
 We know how to draw sprites on the screen.
 To make animations we draw one or more sprites on the screen, erase some or all of the screen, redraw a slightly different scene and then repeat.
+You'll want to set Octo's emulation speed to "7 Cycles/Frame", it's lowest speed, so you can clearly see the animation take place in very short programs.

 To erase everything on the screen, use the statement `clear`.
 The statements `loop` and `again` are how we write a program that does something over and over.
 Normally, statements are carried out one after another, from the top of the program to the bottom.
 When `again` is encountered, Chip8 will skip back to the matching `loop` and resume from that point.
 Let's look at an example: